 The Department of Education established the rules and regulations regarding who is eligible to receive CARES Act funds.
 Those eligibility requirements are discussed in further detail below.
 Due to the Department of Education rules, Blinn is requiring that all students complete and submit a 2020-2021 Free Application for Federal Student Aid (FAFSA) if one is not already on file as the first step in determining eligibility to receive CARES Act funds.
 In accordance with Department of Education rules, Blinn will use the information from the FAFSA to determine the eligibility status of students to receive CARES Act funds.

 A total of $7,070,956 has been allocated and approved to be distributed to eligible students for Emergency Financial Aid grants, and an estimated 14,000 students enrolled in Spring 2020 could be eligible for CARES Act grant funds.
 As of August 13, 2020, Blinn has distributed $7,070,956 in CARES Act funds to 7,901 students.

-Students are eligible to receive a maximum award of $1,000 in CARES Act grant funds as long as funds were available.
+Students are eligible to receive a maximum award of $1,000 in CARES Act grant funds as long as funds are available.

 Expenses may be considered for CARES Act emergency grant assistance if they were incurred in “direct relation to the disruption of campus operations due to the coronavirus.”
 These may include: